-We currently have six former interns on staff.
-All six were at the top of their intern class, and essentially made themselves indispensable to the studio.
+Intern season is upon us!
+When the snow finally melts, the sun peaks out behind the clouds and everybody packs up their parkas, we know here at TRG Reality that we’re about to be inundated with internship resumes.
+We currently have three former interns on staff.
+All three were at the top of their intern class, and essentially made themselves indispensable to the studio.
 The photography industry can be very, very difficult to break into, so here are eight pointers that will help you get started as a professional photographer.

 1) Shoot photos every single day.